pankajdasbhaya005/python_revision/README.md

 - Sets (properties, methods, operations)
 - Conditional expressions (if, elif, else, operators)
 - Python loops including for, while, break, continue, pass and for-else with examples
+- Added complete and detailed explanation of Python functions with examples, returns, args, kwargs and recursion

 Each file includes: